What do you do for your own self-development?

 Transactions are added to the blockchain network to which the participants of the selected channel have access.
 An additional reason for using Hyperledger Fabric is the issue of scalability.
 In the case of the Ethereum network, we are able to record 15 transactions per second.
 In the case of Hyperledger Fabric, it is a number of thousands of transactions per second, which is significantly higher.
 In addition to this, users are not looking for incentives to confirm transactions, such as the PoW tokens.

-I hope that I have been able to justify sufficiently the choice of languages and technologies that will be used in the project mentioned in the introduction.
+I hope that I have been able to justify sufficiently the choice of languages and technologies that will be used in the project mentioned in the introduction which will contribute to our self-development as well.
 Once the project is completed, I will present conclusions on the languages and technologies used.
 I hope that I have drawn your attention to the languages and technologies that I believe require it.